JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **8030 days**.

-And here is a just a random fact -  **An average American child watches approximately 28 hours of television in one week**.
+And here is a just a random fact -  **The act of stretching and yawning is referred to as pandiculation**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)